rpadovani/rpadovani.com/_posts/2017-11-28-introduction-gitlab-ci.markdown

 and reports the result back to Gitlab itself, which will show it in his graphical interface.

-When a developer has finished implementing a new feature or a bugfix (activity that usual requires multiple commits), can open a **merge request**, where other member of the team can comment on the code and on the implementation.
+When developers have finished implementing a new feature or a bugfix (activity that usual requires multiple commits), can open a **merge request**, where other member of the team can comment on the code and on the implementation.